Military Spouse Initiative | Deloitte US Careers has been added to your bookmarks.

 During Heather’s journey, she has learned to have courage, be resilient, say “yes, I can do this” as changes and challenges are presented, and to always give back.

-Jennifer Balester joined the Human Capital practice of Deloitte Consulting LLP as a property & casualty actuary in 2002 after attaining her Bachelor’s degree in Mathematics.
+Jennifer Balester joined Deloitte Consulting LLP as a property & casualty actuary in 2002 after attaining her Bachelor’s degree in Mathematics.
 She later moved to the Boston office to be closer to family.
 This is where she met and married her husband, who was stationed with the Band of Liberty at Hanscom Air Force Base in Massachusetts.
 Shortly after getting married, the unit was disbanded and they moved to Scott Air Force Base in Illinois, where Jennifer worked remotely or traveled to clients.

 At 28 weeks pregnant with their first child, they received unexpected notice of Anthony’s assignment to Joint Base Pearl Harbor Hickam in Hawaii.
 A few short months later, they packed up everything, including eight-week-old Parker, to move across half a continent and an ocean while not knowing where they would live when they reached the other end.
 It seemed like the only stable thing during this time was Jennifer’s position at Deloitte Consulting and the support they provided.